HarunTeper/ros2_system_model/README.md

 The script will create an executor with all specified nodes.
 After that , it launches one thread per specified executor to run the systems.

+## Addition for running on isolated Cores
+Install and build a custom Linux kernel with preempt-rt patches, following this [Repo](https://github.com/nilhoel1/preempt_rt_scripts_ROS2).
+Also setup coresponding kernel parameters.

+When installed use the run.sh script as reference for running ROS2 instances on isolated cores.
+The script runs two ROS2 executors one on CPU2 and one on CPU3.